-The tables below are taken from the Performance Information Management System (PIMS) and show performance up to the end of Q4 2021/22 for my portfolio.
+The table below is taken from the Performance Information Management System (PIMS) and shows performance up to the end of Q1 2022/23 for those performance measures linked to my portfolio.

-Within the latest data provided there are four performance statuses showing as below target.
-In all cases this is due to the ongoing impacts of the pandemic, and the impact this has had on our ability to maintain performance in these areas.
-An overview of these below target outturns, together with those outturns performing above target at year end have been provided below.
+Within the latest data provided there are two performance statuses showing as below target.
+An overview of those measures performing below target, those measures performing above target, and also those performing within target boundaries, has been provided below.